ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 --------------------------------------------------------------

 Microsimulation, described above, is a special kind of model that falls under the broader umbrella of **individual-based modeling (IBM)**.
-This section expands on what differentiates IBM, including microsimulation, from other methods of modeling population dynamics.
+This section expands on what differentiates IBM, including microsimulation, from other types of statistical models such as compartmental models or multiplication models.

 Advantages of microsimulation
 +++++++++++++++++++++++++++++